 State issued burn permits are required for burning on all State, municipal, or private forested lands not covered under local burn ordinances.
-State issued burn permits are required during the fire season (April 1 to August 31) and at other times of the year as designated by the Commissioner of DNR include:
+State issued burn permits are required during the fire season (April 1 to August 31) and at other times of the year as designated by the DNR Commissioner include:

-- Alaska Division of Forestry & Fire Protection Small Scale Burn Permits are required by law prior to ignition of a burn barrel, burning a maintained lawn of less than 1 acre, and burning a brush pile of organic material not exceeding 10 feet in diameter by 4 feet in height. - Alaska Division of Forestry & Fire Protection Large Scale Burn Permits are required for any burning of wooded debris that exceeds the size and/or complexity of the Small-Scale Burn Permit including agricultural parcels, land clearing, logging operations, and contractor certification burning. - Cooking, warming, and signal fires ("campfires") less than 3' feet in diameter and 2 feet in height do NOT require a Burn Permit but must comply with local laws and Alaska Wildland Fire Protection Statutes and Regulations. - Additional permitting may be required by other state and local agencies having jurisdictional authority.
-Permittees are responsible for determining and complying with any federal, state, municipal, or local laws or regulations that apply. - Burn permits are subject to suspensions and closures (this is distinct from public use restrictions identified above and applies only to those activities that require a burn permit under DNR regulations)
+- DOF Small Scale Burn Permits are required by law prior to ignition of a burn barrel, burning a maintained lawn of less than 1 acre, and burning a brush pile of organic material not exceeding 10 feet in diameter by 4 feet in height. - DOF Large Scale Burn Permits are required for any burning of wooded debris that exceeds the size and/or complexity of the Small-Scale Burn Permit including agricultural parcels, land clearing, logging operations, and contractor certification burning. - Cooking, warming, and signal fires ("campfires") less than 3 feet in diameter and 2 feet in height do NOT require a burn permit but must comply with local laws and Alaska Wildland Fire Protection Statutes and Regulations. - Additional permitting may be required by other state and local agencies having jurisdictional authority.
+Permittees are responsible for determining and complying with any federal, state, municipal, or local laws or regulations that apply. - Burn permits are subject to suspensions and closures.
+This is distinct from public use restrictions identified above and applies only to those activities that require a burn permit under DNR regulations.